Roosterbear/tips/google-coursera/ciberseguridad.md

 [
 Currently I work in the IT Departament of a university.
-Manage personal information and Databases are one of my duties.
+To Manage personal information and Databases are one of my duties.
-It is very important to keep information safe and inform about Security Risks.
+I sure that it is very important to keep information safe and inform about Security Risks.

 I'm very interested in security, though there were attacks in my job, and I want to help.
 I like to think like an attacker y make undestructibles ways of defense.
 I'm excited about make traps to attackers and get some fun about it.

 I'm love programming and make very useful tools for users or administrators.
 I have facility for both written and verbal communication and I like to program I'm a pragmatic person and I like take care of details